 Have you been diagnosed with a brain tumour?
 Order your free information pack.

 A new treatment will go through several stages of development, from its initial design to becoming a standard treatment.
-This can include up to 5 clinical trial phases
+There can be up to five phases of clinical trials

 Clinical trials testing new treatments are divided into different stages, called phases.
-A treatment will go through several different phases, testing different things, before it can be approved for treating brain tumours.
+First, a treatment will go through several different phases and testing different things.
+Then, it can be approved for treating brain tumours.

 Not all treatments go through a phase 0 trial.